ioccc-src/winner/bugs.md

 ## STATUS: main() function args not allowed - please help us fix

+At this time all of these have been fixed but the below is what it's all about.

 Entries with this status have a problem in that the args to main() are not of a specific type due to this being allowed in earlier C. Some compilers like clang have a deficiency where they do not allow this so these entries do not work with